shara17-png/Bank-loan-prediction/README.md

 # Bank-loan-prediction

-Approval of bank loan prediction
+Predicting whether a bank loan is approve or not